180

 Au contraire mes amis!!
 (Look up your French).

-The Lord Jesus Christ was the meekest person who ever walked the earth, second was Moses (Numbers 12:3 KJV).
-He was neither timid nor shy.
+The Lord Jesus Christ was the meekest person to ever walk the earth, second was Moses (Numbers 12:3 KJV).
+Jesus was neither timid nor shy.
 Jesus faced multitudes daily.
 They swarmed Him like the paparazzi!
 We can be sure He wanted some me-time, but Jesus was not about me.
 Jesus was about setting people free, regardless of the cost to personal life.

 Mark 6:34 (KJV), “And Jesus, when he came out, saw much people, and was moved with compassion toward them, because they were as sheep not having a shepherd: and he began to teach them many things.